DigitalPublishingToolkit/TOD31MEDIADONOTEXIST/md/07bibliography.md

 Bolter, J. David, and Richard A Grusin, *Remediation: Understanding New Media*, Cambridge, Mass.: MIT Press, 2000.

-Braidotti, Rosi, *The Posthuman*, Cambridge, UK ; Malden, MA, USA:
+Braidotti, Rosi, *The Posthuman*, Cambridge, UK; Malden, MA, USA:
 Polity Press, 2013.

 Butler, Judith, *Excitable Speech: A Politics of the Performative*, New